 At Elmhurst College, students in communication sciences and disorders learn face to face with talented faculty who are, first and foremost, dedicated teachers.
-They’re also top researchers and practitioners who make a difference in their fields; for example, the Elmhurst faculty includes two of the world’s top experts on speech and language development and feeding issues among children with Cornelia de Lange syndrome, a condition that involves delayed growth and development.
+They’re also top researchers and practitioners who make a difference in their fields.

 Cheri S. Carrico, Ph.D., CCC-SLP

 Dr. Carrico is a full-time professor, co-advisor to the Elmhurst College chapter of the National Student Speech-Language-Hearing Association, and mentor for speech-language pathology students involved in service learning.
-She joined the Elmhurst College faculty during the fall of 1996 and directed the Speech-Language-Hearing Clinic from 1997–2012.
-Prior to coming to Elmhurst College, she worked as an assistant professor at Bowling Green State University and as a speech-language pathologist in hospital, home care and mental health settings and in private practice.
+She joined the Elmhurst College faculty during the fall of 1996 and directed the Speech-Language-Hearing Clinic from 1997 to 2012.
+Prior to coming to Elmhurst College, she worked as an assistant professor at Bowling Green State University and as a speech-language pathologist in hospital, home care and mental health settings, as well as in private practice.

-She has presented numerous papers at international, national, and state conferences, including annual conventions of ASHA, the Illinois and Ohio Speech-Language-Hearing Associations, Perinatal Obstetrics and Gynecology, the National and International Cornelia de Lange syndrome Associations, and the National Council on Undergraduate Research.
-In 1999 she received the national NSSLHA Advisor Honors and became a member of the Clinical Advisory Board of the Cornelia de Lange Syndrome Association.
+She has presented numerous papers at international, national and state conferences, including annual conventions of ASHA, the Illinois and Ohio Speech-Language-Hearing National Associations, Perinatal Obstetrics and Gynecology, the national and international Cornelia de Lange Syndrome associations, and the National Council on Undergraduate Research.
+In 1999 she received the NSSLHA Advisor Honors and became a member of the Clinical Advisory Board of the Cornelia de Lange Syndrome Association.
 In 2003, she became a member of the Scientific Advisory Council of the International Cornelia de Lange Syndrome Association.
 She received the President's Award for Excellence in Teaching in 2001.
 She also has received several clinical and research grants.

 Dr. Carrico has publications in the American Journal of Medical Genetics, American Journal of Obstetrics and Gynecology, Proceedings of the Greenwood Genetics Center, National Council on Undergraduate Research, and Interdisciplinary Health Care Teams.